P-p-H-d/mlib/README.md

 Oplist can be registered globally by defining, for the type 'type', a macro named M\_OPL\_ ## type () that expands to the oplist of the type.
 Only type without any space in their name can be registered.
-A typedef of the type can be used instead instead, but this typedef shall be used everywhere.
+A typedef of the type can be used instead, but this typedef shall be used everywhere.

 Example: